tekpeek/.github/profile/README.md

 **Peeking deeper into technology, one project at a time.**

-TekPeek is a space dedicated to exploring, experimenting, and building projects around **systems, DevOps, and automation**.
+TekPeek is a space dedicated to exploring, experimenting, and building projects around **systems, DevOps, and automation** by [Avinash S](https://github.com/AvinashSubhash).
 From Linux tools and Kubernetes deployments to cloud-native experiments and technical blogs, TekPeek is where curiosity meets engineering.

 ---